Why Is My Transmission Slipping? Common Causes and Signs

 - You notice that your vehicle seems to struggle to shift from one gear to the next

 - You see a higher engine rev, RPMs, than normal on your dashboard tachometer when you're driving

-- You smell something burning while you're driving
+- You smell something burning while driving

 Don't ignore these signs!
 They could be letting you know that your transmission is slipping.